Skip to Content

 Can I make this recipe into a banana carrot loaf?

 Absolutely!
-Pour the batter into the loaf pan and bake for one hour at 350°F (176°C).
+All you have to do is pour the batter into a loaf pan and bake for one hour at 350°F (176°C).

 Banana Carrot Muffins